Jakob Fugger: Mining and metal trade

 Likely at the insistence of Jakob Fugger the company became one of the first open trading companies ("der compagnia palese des welschen Rechts") in Europe in 1494.
 At the same time, it was renamed into "Ulrich Fugger of Augsburg and brothers" to show the equality of the three brothers involved in business issues, even though Tyrolean sources almost universally speak of the Jakob Fugger company and central contracts of the Hungarian trade were all signed by him.
 At this development the greatly increased influence of Jakob within the company can be observed.
 During the late 1480s Jakob Fugger dominated the company's policies, although the eldest brother Ulrich still formally led the company.

 The enormous growth potential in the mining and ore trade was very profitably harnessed by Jakob Fugger in the following years.
 As collateral for loans that he had given to the Habsburgs and the King of Hungary, he demanded mine revenues of Tyrol and the transfer of mining rights in Upper Hungary to him.
 Through this method he eventually established a dominant and almost monopolistic hold on the copper trade in Central Europe.
 With his business partner Hans Thurzó he founded the Hungarian trade in 1494.
 Mines funded by Fugger were constructed in Neusohl (present-day Banská Bystrica, Slovakia), at the time part of the Hungarian Kingdom.
 The expansion continued with the construction of smelting plants in Neusohl and nearby Moschnitz, Arnoldstein in Carinthia, Hohenkirchen in Thuringia.
 The copper was distributed through manufactories in Breslau, Leipzig, Kraków and Ofen.
-For transportation to the ports of Gdańsk, Stettin and Lübeck on the Baltic Sea Fugger funded the construction of a new road across the Jablunkov Pass.
+For transportation to the ports of Danzig, Stettin and Lübeck on the Baltic Sea Fugger funded the construction of a new road across the Jablunkov Pass.
 From those ports the copper was shipped to the Russian region and additionally through Antwerp to Lisbon where it was an important Portuguese trade good destined for the export to India.
 Part of the copper was also transported through Wiener Neustadt and the Adriatic ports Triest and Zengg to the copper market in Venice.
 At the time mines from both Tyrol and Hungary provided the bulk of the total European production in copper which provided an incredibly advantageous position in the European market, albeit not a total monopoly.